NextronSystems/thor-manual/usage/special-scan-modes.rst

 IMPORTANT: This feature requires a `forensic lab license <https://www.nextron-systems.com/thor/license-packs/>`__ type which is meant to be used in forensic labs.

-DeepDive (--deepdive)
+DeepDive (--image_file)
 ---------------------

-The DeepDive module allows a surface scan of a given drive.
+The DeepDive module allows a surface scan of a given memory dump.

-This check processes every byte of the whole hard drive including the free space.
-This enables THOR to detect deleted files that have not been wiped by the attackers.
+This check processes every byte of the memory dump.

 DeepDive is not recommended for triage sweeps in a whole network as it generates more false positives than a normal file system scan.
-This is mainly caused by the fact that chunks of data read from the disk are processed regardless of their corresponding file’s type, name or extension.
+This is mainly caused by the fact that chunks of data read from the dump are processed regardless of their corresponding file’s type, name or extension.
 It processes Antivirus signatures, pagefile contents and other data that may trigger an alert.